figurenz/microsite-learn/_guides/measures.md

 There are lots of different ways to measure data.
 When you're looking at a chart or a map or dataset, understanding the type of measurement you're looking at helps you to understand what's going on.

+Some of these measures are also calculations.
+This means that the data is counted or measured and then transformed to help you understand it.

 ## Types of measures

 ### Counts